Display Bilingual:

 • The only place in town where I didn't search

-➔ Relative Clause with 'where'
+➔ Relative Clause with omitted relative pronoun (that/which)

 • Boy I've missed your kisses all the time but this is

-➔ Present Perfect Continuous: I've missed
+➔ Present Perfect Simple (I've missed)

-• Though you travelled **so far**, boy I'm sorry your are
+• Though you travelled so far boy I'm sorry your are

-• Wishing me back **to the time when** we were more than friends
+• Wishing me back To the time when we were more than friends

 • Places where hungry hearts have nothing to eat

-➔ Relative Clause with 'where' (specifying location)
+➔ Relative Clause defining "Places"